Unclear Reporting Expectations

 What Went Wrong?

-1. Reactive Rather than Proactive Governance – Instead of anticipating and addressing board and stakeholder concerns quickly, Big $ Investco waited until information was requested.
+Reactive Rather than Proactive Governance – Instead of anticipating and addressing board and stakeholder concerns quickly, management waits until information is requested.

-2. Lack of Consideration – Big $ Investco was not sensitive to how its directors or its key stakeholders may react to a public controversy, or the extra pressure on stakeholder-appointed directors.
+Lack of Consideration – Management is not sensitive to how its directors and key stakeholders may react to a public controversy, nor to the extra pressure on stakeholder-appointed directors.

-3. Unclear Roles and Responsibilities – Management may consider workplace incidents to be operational in nature and not recognize when the situation deserves board involvement.
-Pensions Are Us trustees may also not understand the limitations on Stella to discuss Big $ Investco matters.
+Unclear Roles and Responsibilities – Management may consider the cause of the story (e.g. disgruntled employee) to be operational in nature and not recognize when the situation deserves board involvement.
+Stakeholders may also not understand the limitations on the appointed director to discuss confidential matters.

-Rather than ignoring the issue or speculating on a response, Stella took a constructive governance approach: she raised the concern and asked Big $ Investco management to report back to the board.
-This ensured that the board could oversee the issue appropriately rather than individual directors managing concerns on their own.
+Rather than ignoring the issue or speculating on a response, Stella can take a constructive governance approach: raise the concern and ask management to promptly report back to the board.
+This ensures that the board can oversee the issue appropriately rather than individual directors managing concerns on their own.

 How To Do Better